zzioni/Co-occurrence_network/README.md

 ## 2022 Social Network Analysis term project

-Computing co-occurence of word in sentence
+Computing the co-occurrence of perfume scent

 Examples of result: